-Brooke Kroeger directs Global and Joint Program Studies and is the faculty liaison for Bedford + Bowery, the collaborative community news and culture site of NYU Journalism and New York Magazine.
+Brooke Kroeger directs NYU Journalism’s graduate Global and Joint Program Studies and has been a faculty member since 1998.
 She was department chair from 2005-2011 and the Arthur L. Carter Journalism Institute’s inaugural director.

-She is the author of Undercover Reporting: The Truth About Deception (2012) and its companion database; Passing: When People Can’t Be Who They Are (Fall 2003), Fannie: The Talent for Success of Writer Fannie Hurst (1999), and Nellie Bly: Daredevil, Reporter, Feminist (1994).
+Her forthcoming book, The Suffragents, will be published in 2017.
+She is also the author of Undercover Reporting: The Truth About Deception (2012) and its companion database; Passing: When People Can’t Be Who They Are (Fall 2003), Fannie: The Talent for Success of Writer Fannie Hurst (1999), and Nellie Bly: Daredevil, Reporter, Feminist (1994).